Students seeking to transfer from another law school must:

 - Register with or reactivate the CAS reporting through the LSAC

-- Undergraduate and law school transcripts
+- Submit law school transcripts

-Again, in order to be considered for admission as a transfer student at Thomas Jefferson, you must submit an official copy of your law school transcript, as well as a letter of good standing.
+In order to be considered for admission as a transfer student at Thomas Jefferson, you must submit an official copy of your law school transcript, as well as a letter of good standing.
 Both documents should be obtained from your current law school and submitted directly to our admissions office by mail.
 In order to expedite the review of your application, please work with your current law school to receive the proper documents.

 We consider students from CBA and ABA accredited law schools.
 However, with respect to California accredited schools and other non-ABA accredited schools, in no case will a student be permitted to transfer more than one-third of the total credit hours required by TJSL for graduation (approx. 30 units).
 We will consider students for transfer after completion of one full semester at another law school.

 In order to determine the transferability of course credits, we will need to review the syllabi for the courses for which you are seeking transfer units.
 To help expedite the evaluation process, candidates should send these documents by email or mail to our admissions office.